Edit Blog Post

 This is a very different type of blog for us.
 Firstly, we won’t be writing it in a HE SAID...

 / SHE SAID...

 style.
 I (Ren) will be doing most of the writing with input from Andrew.
 Secondly, this Tasmanian trip will span the whole year, with day trips, long weekends and possibly week-long excursions being undertaken whenever we have the time.

 As is our usual routine before we travel, we’ve started immersing ourselves in books, films and TV shows about/set in Tasmania.
 Tasmania has many faces and moods, but it seems that many writers and directors have chosen to focus on stories about the bleak and austere aspects of island life.
 It’s even been given a title – Tassie Noir – a sub-genre that captures the harsh, dark and moody aesthetic of Tasmania.

-Given we are not fans of Rosehaven (the only comedy that we know of that’s been based in Tasmania), the creative ambiance has been quite heavy at our place recently.
+Given we are not fans of Rosehaven – the only comedy (that we know of) that’s been based in Tasmania, the creative ambiance at home has been quite heavy recently.
 But even though it’s been hard sitting through such brutal gothic, horror, thriller and supernatural storytelling… the haunting beauty in the way the landscapes have been captured somehow makes it palatable.
 There’s also something

 quite endearing in emphasising the obscure and slightly off-the-wall aspects of Tasmania.